intel/cc-oci-runtime/data/obs-packaging/cc-oci-runtime/README.md

 control files to create ``cc-oci-runtime`` The runtime of Intel® Clear Containers.

-With these files we generated fedora and ubuntu packages for this component.
+With these files we generated Fedora and Ubuntu packages for this component.

 ``./update_runtime.sh [VERSION]``